AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/03_Concurrency.rst

 scheduler, and a small memory footprint.
 On bare metal systems, this means in effect that Ada comes with its own real-time kernel.

+.. admonition:: For further information

+    We'll discuss the Ravenscar profile
+    :ref:`later in this chapter <Ravenscar>`.
+Details about the Jorvik profile can be found elsewhere [Jorvik]_.

+    ..
+[Jorvik] A New Ravenscar-Based Profile by P. Rogers, J. Ruiz, T. Gingold and P. Bernardi, in Reliable Software Technologies – Ada Europe 2017, Springer-Verlag Lecture Notes in Computer Science, Number 10300.

 Enhanced portability and expressive power are the primary advantages of using the standard concurrency facilities, potentially resulting in considerable cost savings.
 For example, with little effort, it is